What One Needs to Consider?

-For those entrepreneurs out there it is the perfect opportunity to shown what they are made of.
+For those entrepreneurs out there it is the perfect opportunity to show what they are made of.
 This is a challenging road to take but if the proper care and attention to business norms are taken, it will more likely succeed, not only for the individual social worker, but also the image of the profession.

 The Social Worker as Entrepreneur

 To become an entrepreneur, and at that, a successful one, one requires specific personal characteristics, skills and one’s situation has to be of a certain standard.
-These things are essential to assess because of the intense processes involved in starting a successful Practice.
+These things are essential to assess because of the intense processes involved in starting a successful practice.

-The skills required relate to:
+The skills required, relate to:

 Technical skills – these relate to the practical abilities one needs to provide the services of the business one wishes to start

 Business Management skills – these relate to the abilities that one needs to run the business effectively.
-Amongst the most important here is marketing skills, financial skills of costing and record-keeping as well as good strategy planning.
+Amongst the most important here is marketing skills, financial skills of costing and record-keeping as well as good strategic planning.

 Knowledge of Line of Business – this relates to one’s understanding of the type of business one is planning to embark on and how much one knows about one’s market, competitors and clients.